JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 #### Remarks

-The Windows API function **GetWindowTextW** can also be used to retrive the text of a rich edit control, but it cannot retrieve the text of a control in another application.
+The Windows API function **GetWindowTextW** can also be used to retrieve the text of a rich edit control, but it cannot retrieve the text of a control in another application.

 # <a name="TextMode"></a>TextMode